 In 2022, Fernanda was appointed Conductor Diversity Fellow and promoted in 2023, accompanied by a one-year contract extension.
 In this role Fernanda serves as assistant conductor, cover conductor, and main conductor for the BPO Family Kids series and Music for Youth concerts.
 Fernanda also serves as a member of the BPO’s artistic team, the BPO's music education committee and the BPO’s Diversity Council, among other responsibilities.

 Fernanda Lastra was born in Mar del Plata, Argentina.
 As a passionate and creative conductor, she is interested in a wide variety of repertoire, including symphonic, contemporary, and operatic works.

 As guest conductor Fernanda has led professional and youth orchestras in the United States, Argentina, and Brazil.
-Some of her latest engagements include conducting the National Orchestra of Argentine Music Juan de Dios Filiberto at the CCK National Auditorium in Buenos Aires, and the production of Missy Mazzoli's opera "Song from the Uproar" in collaboration with Demaskus Theatre and Kassia Ensemble in Pittsburgh.
+Some of her previous engagements include conducting the National Orchestra of Argentine Music "Juan de Dios Filiberto" at the CCK National Auditorium in Buenos Aires, and the production of Missy Mazzoli's opera Song from the Uproar in collaboration with Demaskus Theatre and Kassia Ensemble in Pittsburgh.
 In 2023, she received prestigious recognition from Argentina's Classical National Radio at their annual Premios Nacional Clásica in the category of "established female conductor."

 Fernanda Lastra is a passionate advocate for Latin American composers, especially those from Argentina.
 In 2020, Fernanda created Compositores.AR, a cycle of interviews of Argentinian composers in collaboration with MúsicaClasicaBA in Buenos Aires.
-Fernanda also collaborated with Boulanger Initiative’s internship program, and in 2018 attended the Eastman Leadership Academy as an Eastman-Yamaha Fellow.